Back to all

 iStock-1218827158The COVID-19 pandemic has certainly been an unexpected situation resulting in nearly every state issuing stay-at-home orders to varying degrees and causing many businesses, facilities, and buildings to close and remain vacant and unattended while employees work remotely.
 This situation presents a new set of risks by leaving your buildings vulnerable and insecure.
 CertaSite wants to help by calling out common risks associated with leaving your buildings unattended, along with what you can do to mitigate those risks and the potential negative outcomes that could result.

-In this recent release, the National Fire Protection Association (NFPA)a global leader in fire, life and electrical safety, urges business owners and facility managers to make an extra effort to ensure that the fire protection and life safety systems in all commercial buildings be properly maintained throughout the pandemicAt the forefront of reasons to keep your building secure is being mindful to not overburden first responders who already have their hands full with pandemic-related responses
+The National Fire Protection Association (NFPA)a global leader in fire, life and electrical safety, urges business owners and facility managers to make an extra effort to ensure that the fire protection and life safety systems in all commercial buildings be properly maintained throughout the pandemicAt the forefront of reasons to keep your building secure is being mindful to not overburden first responders who already have their hands full with pandemic-related responses

 President and CEO of the NFPA, Jim Pauley, is instructing all facility managers to make sure their buildings are safe and secure during closures.
 Pauley urges, “While communities are rightly focused on dealing with the pandemic, we cannot put additional strain on our overburdened emergency response capabilities by not ensuring buildings are protected with the very equipment that saves lives and property.”
 Rightly, he further he commented, “First responders rely on commercial and multi-occupancy residential buildings in their communities to have a full array of fire and life safety systems such as working fire detection, alarms and sprinkler systems.”
 To drive this critical point home, he concluded, “The need for buildings to be safe and the systems within them to be operational is and will continue to be critical to public and first responder safety.”